 As was once aptly put, praise to the man’s best friend.

-Happy National Dog Day to all the dog lovers of the world!
-Included in that happy group of dog owners are several past and present Church leaders.
 While we don’t often hear stories about pets from the pulpit at general conference, it has happened a time or two over the years.
 And with just a little more digging, we found several stories of Church leaders and their beloved pets.
 From the Prophet Joseph Smith’s faithful dog sleeping by his side in jail to President Thomas S. Monson rounding up stray puppies as a child, these stories will melt your heart and make you want to give the nearest dog a big hug.

 Presidet Joseph Smith and Old Major